kavispires/classicarcadegame-nsbz/README.md

 ### How to Play

 Help one of the Nerdstreet Boyz to reach the stage.
+Use the arrows on your keyboard to move your character around.

+_This game is designed for desktop computers._

 #### Characters
 ----------------------------